 Pairing with Food

-The best way to approach pairing is to start by tasting the item you are least familiar with.
-By starting there, you can rely on your experience and knowledge to choose what flavors you want to add.
-I really know Sake and craft beer, so when I do pairings, I choose my food first, since I can figure out what will pair with it without opening a bunch of bottles.
-If you really know your cheese, try choosing a Sake first.
-If the drink tastes sharp, dry, or crisp, then you can choose a cheese that is creamy and sweet.
-If your Sake tastes sweet, or light, you can get cheese that tastes nutty or aged.
+To approach pairing, start by tasting whichever (food or Sake) you are least familiar with.
+By starting there, you can rely on your experience and knowledge with the rest to choose what flavors you want to add.
+I know Sake best, so when I do pairings, I choose food first, since I can rely on my knowledge to choose a Sake without opening a bunch of bottles.
+If you know your way around food, try choosing a Sake first.
+If the drink tastes sharp, dry, or crisp, choose a creamy or sweet dish.
+If your Sake tastes sweet or light, you can choose something nutty or bitter.

 That is the tip of the Sake Pairing iceberg!
 Next month's Sensei Says posts will both be dedicated to more on this topic.
 I didn't even get into mouthfeel and texture!
 If you can't wait or want to skip the learning and get doing, SAKESECRET can help:

 SAKESECRET.com will continue to grow as a resource and a space for inspiration.
 Check back frequently for new offerings, such as updates to this blog, or better yet:

 Get involved!
 What are some of your all-time favorite pairings?
 Have you ever had something totally stump you?
 Feel free to comment below, or continue the conversation on